 - If the frosting is too soft to pipe, put in the fridge for 5-10 minutes to cool down.

-- Pipe a circle around the top of the cupcake, fill the middle of the circle.
+- Once the cupcakes are completely cooled, pipe frosting onto each cupcake.
+Pipe a circle around the top of the cupcake, fill the middle of the circle.
 Pipe a second circle on top of the first, and fill the middle again.
 This will give you a bit of a cylindrical shape on top of the cupcakes.

 - Add candy eyes to each Frankie.

-- Set finished cupcakes in the refrigerator for at least 30 minutes to let the frosting set up or until ready to serve.
+- Set finished cupcakes in the refrigerator for at least 30 minutes to let the frosting set up, or until ready to serve.

 Notes